oxinabox/Kaldi-Notes/tidigits/lang_prep.md

 ![Lexicon Grammer FST](./LGFST.png)

 0 is the initial state.
 0 and 4 are the final states.
+This FST maps phones (from the lexicon) to strings of words which are allowed by the Grammer.
+However, since the Grammer is so permissive (no restrictions at all on order of words), this looks very smilar to the Lexicon FST.
+It is infact equivelent to the Kleene closure of the Lexicon FST.

 ##HMM Topology
 One could say this was really part of the next step of training.